 These are common driver errors that lead to motorcycle collisions in the City of Phoenix.
 If a negligent driver caused your crash, his or her insurance company may be responsible for your bills.
 Other common causes have to do with dangerous road defects, such as potholes and loose gravel, that can be disastrous for motorcyclists.
-Our Phoenix injury attorneys can investigate your crash for signs of causation.
+Our Phoenix personal injury attorneys can investigate your crash for signs of causation.
 Then, we can help you build a claim against the at-fault party in pursuit of fair injury damages.

 Negligent drivers are liable, or legally responsible, for most serious motorcycle collisions in Arizona.
 A motor vehicle driver may have to pay for damages after a motorcycle crash if he or she was negligent and reckless in causing the collision.
 All drivers in Arizona must carry minimum amounts of bodily injury and property damage liability insurance.
 This insurance will cover your damages if the at-fault driver’s insurance company accepts your claim.

 If something else caused your motorcycle accident, such as a road defect, a party other than the driver may be liable.
 The City of Phoenix is responsible for maintaining the integrity of its public roads and highways.
 If a pothole, uneven shoulder, dangerous construction zone, loose gravel, missing guardrail, obstructed sign or another road defect caused your accident, the city could be liable.
 The city may have to pay for your motorcycle accident if it reasonably should have discovered and remedied the defect before your wreck.

 Another common liable party in an Arizona motorcycle accident claim is a product manufacturer.
 The company that designed or produced your motorcycle may be to blame for an accident if it related to a defective part, such as bad brakes or a defective helmet.
 In a strict product liability claim, all your Phoenix motorcycle accident lawyer will need to establish is that the product was defective and caused your injuries.
 You will not need to prove negligence to obtain compensation.
-Discuss liability in more detail based on the facts of your claim during a free consultation at Gerber Injury Law.
+Discuss liability in more detail based on the facts of your claim during a free case evaluation at Gerber Injury Law.